 On the other hand, if the rocky planet population finished assembling their cores after their proto-stellar disks had already dissipated, then they would never have had initial gaseous envelopes and would represent a primordial rocky planet population.
 This is generally believed to be how the terrestrial planets of the inner solar system formed, where evidence from isotope ratios \cp[e.g.,][]{Tera1974,Allegre1995, Touboul2007, Kleine2009, Nemchin2009} suggest that the Earth mostly finished assembling with the moon forming impact when the solar system was $\sim$30-100 Myr old.
-While there is a great deal of debate about the exact timing \cp[e.g., see][]{Kleine2009}, Earth formation very likely took place long after the proto-solar nebula had already dissipated \cp{Lissauer1987, Haisch2001}.
-This is not to say that a primordial rocky planet population would be completely airless, they could have significant secondary atmospheres reaching pressures of hundred of bars that are outgassed from their interiors \cp{Elkins-Tanton2008, Schaefer2010}.
-However, any such secondary atmospheres would still be far to thin to contribute significantly to the bulk radius of the planet \cp{Lopez2014}, so from the point of view of transit surveys any planets without large gaseous envelopes accreted from the disk, including the Earth, are indistinguishable from bare rocks.
+While there is a great deal of debate about the exact timing \cp[e.g., see][]{Kleine2009}, the final phases of Earth's formation very likely took place long after the proto-solar nebula had already dissipated \cp{Lissauer1987, Haisch2001}.
+This is not to say that a primordial rocky planet population would consist of completely airless bodies, they could have significant secondary atmospheres reaching pressures of hundred of bars that are outgassed from their interiors \cp{Elkins-Tanton2008, Schaefer2010}.
+However, any such secondary atmospheres would still only represent a small fraction of a planets total mass $\lesssim$0.1\% Although extremely important for habitability, a hydrogen envelope that is $<10^{-3}$ $M_{\mathrm{\oplus}}$ would be far too thin to measurably change the bulk radius of a transiting planet \cp{Lopez2014}, and so from the point of view of current transit surveys any planets without large gaseous envelopes accreted from the disk, including the Earth, are indistinguishable from bare rocks.